lapps/org.lappsgrid.examples/README.md

 # Pack things up

 A service needs to be packaged into a .war file before deployed to Lappsgrid.
-To pack things up, a developer first needs to config manifest files.
+To pack things up, a developer first needs to config manifest files for maven compilation.
 We provide here [webapp.zip](https://github.com/lapps/org.lappsgrid.example.java.whitespacetokenizer/blob/Step5-Packaing/webapp.zip) file contains templates of necessary manifest files.